 For dinner or whenever you’re getting a little dressed up, ditch the puffer coat for a long wool coat.
 My favorite wool coats are from Aritzia.

 Rain boots are great for rainy, wet winter mornings.
 I love these tall black glossy rain boots because even though they’re completely rubber, they look like normal boots.
-I’m also a big fan of these low mixed media waterproof boots; I throw them on when I’m taking out the dog or walking to the gym.
+I’m also a big fan of low, waterproof ankle boots like these that I can quickly throw on to take the dog out or to walk to the gym.

 I have worn Sorel for as long as I can remember, so they have always been my snow boot of choice.
 They make some great boots that look a bit more stylish than traditional snow boots, but with the same waterproof and warm features.